MicrosoftDocs/azure-devops-docs/docs/organizations/settings/manage-teams.md

 ## Configure team backlogs, boards, and general settings

-Team administrators can choose which backlog levels are active for a team.
-For example, a feature team may choose to show only the product backlog and a management team may choose to show only the feature and epic backlogs.
-Also, administrators can choose whether bugs are treated similar to user stories and requirements or as tasks.
+As a team administrator, you have the flexibility to customize your team's workflow to suit your needs.
+One way to do so is by choosing which backlog levels are active for your team.
+For instance, a feature team might only want to display the product backlog, while a management team might prefer to show the feature and epic backlogs only.
+Also, you can choose how to treat bugs within your workflow, either as user stories and requirements or as tasks.

-Team administrators can also choose which days are non-working days for the team.
-Sprint planning and tracking tools automatically consider days off when calculating capacity and sprint burndown.
+Another way to customize your team's workflow is by selecting non-working days for the team.
+By doing so, sprint planning and tracking tools can automatically take these days off into account when calculating capacity and sprint burndown.

-You can configure most of your team settings from the common configuration dialog.
+Most of these team settings can be easily configured from the common configuration dialog, providing a convenient way to manage your team's workflow in one central location.

 [!INCLUDE [temp](../../boards/includes/setup-backlogs-boards.md)]